SidBambah/180_ZombieArcher/README.md

 Note: It is **critical** to start server before Pi and Unity software to properly initialize the UDP sockets.
 Also, UDP ports 10000 and 10002 must be opened in the firewall.

+#### How to Run Unity Game:
+1. Define the IP address of the server in the

 Known Issues
 1. Unity client freezes if data collection is stopped externally